Damon Clear Braces

 It doesn't hurt to apply your braces, but for the first week after you've had them put on, your teeth and jaw may ache.
 If any parts of the braces start to hurt the inside of your mouth, you can apply wax to the braces to smooth things over.

-You can also take an aspirin or Disprin to help the ache.
-Remember - the pain doesn't last very long.
-It will also help to limit your diet just to soft foods for the first week.
+You can also take Tylenol or Motrin to help ease the pain.
+But, remember - the pain doesn't last very long.
+It may also help to limit your diet just to soft foods for the first week.

 On average, you will see the orthodontist about every six to ten weeks during treatment.
-This allows the orthodontist make the changes needed to progress through treatment and also allows them to keep an eye on your treatment progress, and monitor the health of your teeth and gums.
+This allows us make the changes needed to progress through treatment and also allows them to keep an eye on your treatment progress, and monitor the health of your teeth and gums.